JoseVictorLDC/JoseVictorLDC/README.md

   <a href="./README.pt-BR.md">🇧🇷 Português</a>
 </p>

-# Hi, I'm José Victor 👋
+# Hi, I'm José Lyra 👋

 ## About me